ktaylor63/southeast/site/content/national-wildlife-refuges/inventory-and-monitoring.md

  - The WRIA process also provides a written assessment including station-specific information that will guide water resource management for that individual refuge.

 [Search Water Resource Inventory and Assessments from refuges in the Southeast](/reading-room?q=Water+Resource+Inventory+and+Assessment) or [download the WIRA fact sheet](/pdf/fact-sheets/water-resources-inventory-and-assessment.pdf).

+## Data Management

+Regional I&M branch staff are developing, testing, and using a number of data management systems to help the NWRS accomplish mission goals and inform management decisions at all levels.
+Learn more about [data management in the Southeast](/data-management), or check out the complete list of [conservation tools](/conservation-tools).

 ## Contact